sova-network/sova-grpc-proto/README.md

 ## Proto Files
 The proto files are located in the proto/ directory and include definitions for:

-* block_engine.proto: Interfaces for communication between Validators and the Mevton Block Engine.
+* block_engine.proto: Interfaces for communication between Validators and the Sova Block Engine.
-* searcher.proto: Interfaces for communication between Searchers and the Mevton Block Engine.
+* searcher.proto: Interfaces for communication between Searchers and the Sova Block Engine.
 * auth.proto: Interfaces for Validators to authenticate themselves or for Searchers to raise the limits.

 Each proto file contains detailed comments describing the purpose and structure of the services and messages defined.